-- 4. To provide a secure hospital environment, students, non-employed personnel, employees from other departments, or employees who are off duty should not be in working areas without specific related reasons.
-At the same time, students are not allowed in areas of the hospital to which they are not assigned by their clinical rotation or not assigned by supervisory or school personnel. - A. Students will be counseled about the security of their personal property.
-If a criminal act is observed, it must be reported to security. - B. The corporation reserves the right of absolute search and seizure for any condition in which probable cause deems such investigation necessary, including the search of corporate owned lockers used by students. - C. The hospital is not responsible for any lost or stolen articles. - 5.
-Students must adhere to hospital policies as stated in the Infection Control Manual found on the Ascension St. John Hospital intranet. - 6.
-All students are expected to behave in a careful manner in order to prevent injury to themselves and others. - 7.
-Radiation Safety Radiation safety is a concern for all members of the community, but particularly so for those people who are responsible for the use of radiation for diagnosis and treatment.
-Personnel monitoring in our radiology department consists of the use of two separate radiation monitors; one radiation monitor is worn on the collar outside of the lead apron and one of the waist under the lead apron.
+4. To provide a secure hospital environment, students, non-employed personnel, employees from other departments, or employees who are off duty should not be in working areas without specific related reasons.
+At the same time, students are not allowed in areas of the hospital to which they are not assigned by their clinical rotation or not assigned by supervisory or school personnel.

+A. Students will be counseled about the security of their personal property.
+If a criminal act is observed, it must be reported to security.

+B. The corporation reserves the right of absolute search and seizure for any condition in which probable cause deems such investigation necessary, including the search of corporate owned lockers used by students.

+C. The hospital is not responsible for any lost or stolen articles.

+5. Students must adhere to hospital policies as stated in the Infection Control Manual found on the Ascension St. John Hospital intranet.

+6. All students are expected to behave in a careful manner in order to prevent injury to themselves and others.

+7. Radiation Safety - Radiation safety is a concern for all members of the community, but particularly so for those people who are responsible for the use of radiation for diagnosis and treatment.
+Personnel monitoring in our radiology department consists of the use of two separate radiation monitors; one radiation monitor is worn on the collar outside of the lead apron and one on the waist under the lead apron.
 Students are expected to take care of these monitors and turn them in to the program director as designated.
 Ascension St. John Hospital uses As Low As Reasonably Achievable (ALARA) standards, which restricts the acceptable dose to 1/10 of that normally acceptable to radiation workers.
 Monitors exposed to heat, water and sunlight can give inaccurate indications of the radiation exposure to the individual.
-Students must practice all rules of radiation safety, never taking a chance with their own safety or that of others. - A. Students are expected to report with their radiation monitors daily.
-(No badge, no beam) - B. Students must always wear a lead apron when doing mobile radiography or fluoroscopy. - C. Thyroid (neck) shields are available. - D. Distance is the best protection from radiation. - E. Only make exposures that follow a physician's orders (ie. prescription). - F. Make practice exposures only on phantom parts of anatomy. - G. Never hold a patient during a radiation exposure (with the exception of fluoroscopy).
+Students must practice all rules of radiation safety, never taking a chance with their own safety or that of others.
+Hospital specific radiation policies may be found in student orientation binder.
+Policies are discussed at length during student orientation.
+Students will be notified in writing of any exposure amounts above the acceptable limits.
+The Dose Equivalent Limit for students must not exceed 0.5 rem (500 mrem) for any 12-month period.
+Any student with a monthly report that exceeds 30 mrem will be counseled by the clinical coordinator regarding safe radiation practice.
+A subsequent investigation into the student's radiation practice will also ensue to determine possible cause(s) of an increase in the student's monthly exposure.
+Carelessness in radiation practices is not tolerated and repeat offenses will result in dismissal from the program.
+All exposures must be reported to the Program Director immediately following the event.

+A. Students are expected to report with their radiation monitors daily.
+(No badge, no beam)

+B. Students must always wear a lead apron when doing mobile radiography or fluoroscopy.

+C. Thyroid (neck) shields are available.

+D. Distance is the best protection from radiation.

+E. Only make exposures that follow a physician's orders (ie. prescription).

+F. Make practice exposures only on phantom parts of anatomy.

+G. Never hold a patient and/or image receptor during a radiation exposure (with the exception of fluoroscopy).
 Use appropriate immobilization techniques.